The following experts have completed their training and currently serve as ECTE Visitation Evaluation Teams (alphabetical listing):

 - Mushiviri, Simba (Australia)- 2022

-The following experts are completing their training and are not currently active as ECTE VETs.
+The following experts are completing their training or are not currently active as ECTE VETs.

 - Fulton, Karen (Ireland) – Academic faculty